Jaundice (Hyperbilirubinemia)

 Frequently Asked Questions (FAQs)

-Yes, in some cases, jaundice can recover by itself.
-However, the ability for jaundice to resolve on its own depends on the underlying cause.
-For example, mild cases of jaundice caused by viral infections or transient hemolysis may resolve without medical intervention.
-However, more severe cases of jaundice, such as those caused by chronic liver disease or biliary obstruction, may require medical treatment to prevent complications.
+Yes, in some cases, jaundice (hyperbilirubinemia) can recover by itself.
+However, the ability for jaundice (hyperbilirubinemia) to resolve on its own depends on the underlying cause.
+For example, mild cases of jaundice (hyperbilirubinemia) caused by viral infections or transient hemolysis may resolve without medical intervention.
+However, more severe cases, such as those caused by chronic liver disease or biliary obstruction, may require medical treatment to prevent complications.

-Yes, in many cases, the liver can heal after jaundice.
+Yes, in many cases, the liver can heal after jaundice (hyperbilirubinemia).
 However, the extent of healing depends on the underlying cause and the severity of the liver damage.
-If the jaundice is caused by a reversible condition, such as a viral infection or gallstones, the liver may be able to recover fully.
-However, if the jaundice is caused by chronic liver disease or cirrhosis, the damage may be irreversible.
+If the jaundice (hyperbilirubinemia) is caused by a reversible condition, such as a viral infection or gallstones, the liver may be able to recover fully.
+However, if it is caused by chronic liver disease or cirrhosis, the damage may be irreversible.

 The danger stage of jaundice depends on the underlying cause and the severity of the condition.